The 36 Group

 In the past few years, members have appeared in the Supreme Court in cases involving commercial law, consumer law, criminal law, employment law, European Union law, extradition law, family law, human rights, immigration law, property law and public and administrative law.

-The two most viewed cases in the history of the Supreme Court of the United Kingdom have been cases involving 36 Group barristers.
+The two of the most viewed cases in the history of the Supreme Court of the United Kingdom have been cases involving 36 Group barristers.
 See report by The Independent newspaper.

-The services of 36 Family barristers are sought from overseas jurisdictions, including the Channel Islands and Hong Kong.
+The services of 36 Family barristers are sought from overseas jurisdictions, including Dubai, Hong Kong and the Channel Islands.

 A number of foreign languages are spoken by some of our barristers: including French, Spanish, Polish, Russian, Swedish, Dutch, German, Urdu, Hindi and Punjabi.